TLDR

 Historical record access.
 EEC inspections can cover the full period since the last inspection.
 A center that cannot retrieve attendance records from 18 months ago has a documentation problem during an inspection, not a software limitation.

 We built PebbleDesk because directors told us their existing software was good at parent communication and weak on the documentation that protects a license.
 That is the problem we focused on first.
-The Starter plan at $29/month covers small centers; the Professional plan at $49/month plus $1.50 per child adds full subsidy reconciliation and audit-ready reporting.
+The Home plan at $20/month covers small centers and home daycares; the Center plan at $50/month flat adds full subsidy reconciliation and audit-ready reporting for up to 75 children.

 | Age Group | Minimum Ratio | Max Group Size |